brunothelima/vue-forme/README.md

 export default schema;
   ```
- This will generate the following form html:
+ This will generate the following html:

  ```html
  <form>